-The mission of the Wake Forest School of Medicine Physician Assistant (PA) Program is to produce highly capable, compassionate PAs who deliver patient-centered care, make significant contributions to the health care community and continually advance the PA profession.
-Graduates of the 24-month program earn a Master of Medical Science (MMS) degree.
+The mission of the Wake Forest University School of Medicine Physician Assistant (PA) Program is to produce highly capable, compassionate PAs who deliver patient-centered care, make significant contributions to the health care community and continually advance the PA profession.

 The Wake Forest PA Program has a unique history of innovation in medical education.
 From its beginning in 1969, it has featured inquiry-based, small-group, self-directed learning centered on real patient medical problems.
-We remain one of the few programs in the country with an educational experience focused on adult and applied learning principles.
 Our patient-centered approach immerses students in real-life cases and fosters their clinical problem-solving abilities.